tracywong117/Ask-llama/README.md

     ```sh
     git clone https://github.com/yourusername/ask-llama-extension.git
     ```
-    Or Download ZIP.
+    Or Download ZIP (unzip it).

 2. Open Chrome and navigate to `chrome://extensions/`.

 3. Enable "Developer mode" by toggling the switch in the top-right corner.

-4. Click "Load unpacked" and select the directory where you cloned the repository.
+4. Click "Load unpacked" and select the directory (ask-llama-extension).

 ## Usage